hashgraph/hedera-mirror-node/docs/operations.md

 ### v1 to v2 Data Migration

-To support time series logic the Mirror Node DB schema shifted from PostgeSQL (v1) to TimeScaleDB (v2).
+To support time series logic the Mirror Node DB schema shifted from PostgeSQL (v1) to TimescaleDB (v2).
-Adopting the recommended steps [Migrating from a Different PostgreSQL Database](https://docs.timescale.com/latest/getting-started/migrating-data#different-db) we
+[Migrating from a Different PostgreSQL Database](https://docs.timescale.com/latest/getting-started/migrating-data#different-db) highlights the general recommended data migration steps when moving to TimescaleDB.

-For mirror node operators running v1 db schema looking to upgrade to v2 the following steps can be taken
+For mirror node operators running v1 db schema, the following steps can be taken to upgrade to v2.

-1. Setup a new database using TimeScale
+1. Setup a new database container using TimeScale
-    Docker installation steps are recommended - https://docs.timescale.com/latest/getting-started/installation/docker/installation-docker

-    To install using docker-compose:
-    Update the  `docker-compose.override.yml` file to disable postgres instead of TimeScaleDB
+    To install using docker-compose, update the `docker-compose.override.yml` file to disable postgres instead of TimeScaleDB

     ```yaml
     version: "3.3"